SaiSindhuja197/mslearn-openai/Instructions/Labs/Standalone-lab01/01-get-started-azure-openai.md

 4. Observe the following about the prompt and parameters you used:

-      - The prompt specifically states that the desired output should be three multiple choice questions.
+      - The prompt specifically states that the desired output should be three multiple-choice questions.

       - The parameters include *Temperature*, which controls the degree to which response generation includes an element of randomness.
 The value of **0** used in your submission minimizes randomness, resulting in stable, predictable responses.